boostchicken/lol/README.md

 ```

 ### UI
-The UI is capable of managing config.yaml with no rehash or restarts  You can add and delete commnds on the fly
+The UI is capable of managing config.yaml with no rehash or restarts.
+You can add and delete commnds on the fly
 ```
 Default: https://127.0.0.1:8080/
 Reverse Proxy: https://lol.boostchicken.dev/